TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/0-Introduction/1-short-history.rst

-After the implementation of TYPO3 v5 and FLOW3 as the basis framework started, the development of TYPO3 v4 and TYPO3 v5 was happening almost completely independent from each other.
+After the implementation of NEOS (formerly TYPO3 v5) and FLOW (formerly FLOW3) as the basis framework started, the development of TYPO3 v4 and NEOS was happening almost completely independent from each other.
 In October 2008, the core developers of both branches met for the *TYPO3 Transition Days* in Berlin.
-There, the developers wanted to work on a common vision and strategy for the transition from the current TYPO3 version 4 to the coming version 5.
+There, the developers wanted to work on a common vision and strategy for the transition from TYPO3 version 4 to the coming version 5.
 The core points of this strategy were communicated as a manifesto (see the box "The Berlin Manifesto").